 Check Out the Fall Issue of Mainstream News

 by: Clarke Schools for Hearing and Speech The Fall issue of Mainstream News, sponsored by Oticon, is now available online!
 Discover tips for protecting children from cyber bullying, read what Clarke professionals have learned through remote services, understand how to support literacy

 School in the Time of COVID

 Welcome back, itinerants!
 Like me, I’m sure most of you have been working throughout the summer to prepare for a school year unlike any other!
 I have students learning in every possible format—remote, in-person, hybrid, fully outdoors… and the list

 Managing An Unusual End To The School Year

 Usually at this point in the school year, I’m writing about wrapping up.
 I write about summer maintenance for HAT systems, end-of-the-year IEP and transition meetings, setting up in-services for next year’s teachers and preparing students for the transition to

 by: Clarke Schools for Hearing and Speech A very special thank you to Oticon, for their generous sponsorship of Clarke’s spring #MainstreamResources series on social media, which wrapped up yesterday.
 We hope the information provided over the past seven weeks was helpful as

-The Hear Me Out blog provides unique resources for students who are deaf or hard of hearing.
-It's a forum for itinerant teachers of the deaf to share their experiences as they grow as professionals!
+The Hear Me Out blog is a forum for itinerant teachers of the deaf to share their experiences as they grow as professionals.
 It is produced by Clarke's Mainstream Services team as part of our mission to support children with hearing loss and the professionals who serve them.